What training do Michelin-starred restaurant sommeliers need to build a strong NA beverage programme?

 Building a credible NA beverage programme at a Michelin-starred restaurant requires sommeliers to develop expertise in three new domains: fermentation science (kombucha, jun, kefir, kvass), the dealcoholisation processes and sensory profiles of NA wines, and the botanical and distillation techniques behind premium NA spirits.
 Most of this knowledge must currently be self-taught, as formal curricula are still emerging.

 The challenge facing fine dining sommeliers is significant: their entire professional training, from WSET Level 1 through to the Master of Wine examination, has been oriented almost entirely around alcoholic beverages.
-The analytical frameworks, the vocabulary, the sensory training — all are calibrated to alcohol-containing products.
+The analytical frameworks, the vocabulary, the sensory training, all are calibrated to alcohol-containing products.
 Applying these frameworks to NA drinks requires both translation and invention.

 The most important new domain is fermentation science.
 Unlike wine, where fermentation is a means to an end (converting sugar to alcohol), fermented NA drinks use fermentation as the primary flavour-generation mechanism.
 Understanding the difference between lacto-fermentation (lactic acid bacteria, sour notes), acetobacter fermentation (acetic acid, kombucha notes), and yeast fermentation arrested before alcohol formation (fruit-forward, delicate) is fundamental to curating a sophisticated NA programme.

-For NA wine specifically: sommeliers need to understand the two principal dealcoholisation methods — vacuum distillation (removes volatile compounds along with alcohol, often resulting in flat aromatics) and spinning cone column / osmotic membrane filtration (gentler, better aroma retention, used by premium producers like Leitz and Torres).
+For NA wine specifically: sommeliers need to understand the two principal dealcoholisation methods, vacuum distillation (removes volatile compounds along with alcohol, often resulting in flat aromatics) and spinning cone column / osmotic membrane filtration (gentler, better aroma retention, used by premium producers like Leitz and Torres).
 The choice of method explains most of the quality difference between NA wines, and communicating this to guests requires technical fluency.

 Training resources: the Noma Fermentation Lab residential course (Denmark, 5 days, approximately €3,000) is the benchmark experience.
 Online: WSET's NA modules (integrated into Level 3 Spirits from 2024), and the self-directed study resource Zero Proof Nation (podcast + resources, professional sommelier focus).
 In-person masterclasses from producers like Leitz, Torres and Seedlip are increasingly available at Horeca trade fairs.

 An emerging best practice: the most progressive Michelin restaurants send their junior sommelier to producer visits at NA wine estates and fermentation facilities, in the same way they would send a sommelier to Burgundy for wine education.
-These visits are transformative — experiencing the production process generates the depth of product knowledge that cannot be gained from tasting alone.
+These visits are transformative, experiencing the production process generates the depth of product knowledge that cannot be gained from tasting alone.

 |---|---|---|

-| Fermentation science | Core of most NA drink complexity | Noma Fermentation Lab, producer visits |
+| Fermentation science | Rarely covered in WSET / CMS curricula | Noma Fermentation Lab, producer education |

 Explore the products that are reshaping fine dining beverage programming — from fermented NA drinks to premium dealcoholised wines — at zeroproof.one.